emmywritescode/FIFA-21-Data-Cleaning-with-SQL/README.md

 :---------------------:|
  ![](conversion2.png)  |
 ### Converting instances of 'K' to Thousands and 'M' to Millions in affected columns
 The 'Value', 'Wage', Release Clause', and 'Hits' columns had this problem.
 Entries ending with 'K' were multiplied by 1000 and those ending with 'M' were multiplied by 1000000 for the purpose of accuracy and to enable data aggregation.
+Below, you can observe the contrast between the cleaned column and the dirty column.
  UPDATE query          |
 :---------------------:|
   ![](num_value2.png)  |